fo-dicom/fo-dicom/Documentation/v5/usage/lut_application.md

     var di = new DicomImage(dicomFileName);
     di.GrayscaleColorMap = ColorTable.LoadLUT(lutFileName);
     var image = di.RenderImage();

-### fo-dicom 1.1.0 and earlier
-If you would like to bypass the `DicomImage` method and apply a user-defined LUT, you may define an `ImageGraphic` object and call the `ImageGraphic.RenderImage(ILUT)` method.
-However, it is then important to note that dataset information such as bits stored, rescale intercept and slope, window center and width, LUT shape etc. are not automatically taken into account.
-These components have to be manually incorporated into a composite LUT.

 By default, grayscale images are rendered via the `Monochrome1` or `Monochrome2` color tables: